slichlyter12/Postal/hello-world/Cramers_README.md

 10:57 - * Developement *
 10:59 - looking at the code there are a lot of pieces 11:04 - made a new branch
+11:12 - We are now doing HTML and we are going to strip the JS and the CSS 11:12 - We will have an exception list
+11:12 - looking at srcs and user's exceptions
+11:13 - we need to keep in mind that we will be adding exceptions with continued developement 11:14 - For the CSS we are going to optimize styles 11:14 - IDs vs. Classes
+11:15 - Look for the CSS style on the different blocks that might have similiar styles and merge them together.
+11:16 - We will need a huge amount of parsing. 'smart parsing' 11:17 - Style Combination
+11:18 - CSS has no exceptions...?
+But maybe
+11:19 - For JS parser, what is the best design practices for JS 11:19 - move all variable declarations to the top of the file 11:20 - or at least the globals
+11:26 - We will just be doing HTML and CSS to begin with at the moment 11:27 - "Websites can get messy, this makes it cleaner" -Eric Winkler 11:30 - Do we need to add PHP
+11:32 - yes but later?
+11:33 - If We do PHP I think we might as well do C 11:34 - We got HTML in our HTML in out HTML
+11:34 - Web stuff can be done so many ways!
+11:35 - HTML.
+CSS.
+JavaScript.
+These are our focus for the moment.
+11:35 - HTML has an index
+11:35 - the JS links to the index
+11:36 - the engine the events the controller all connected to the HTML index page 11:37 - The CSS page(s) connected to all the HTML elements 11:39 - Then we will need to connect the Images, they will be a 'resources' file 11:43 - What will people be clicking on?
+Classes the HTML Elements 11:44 - We will be using w3 best practices
+11:44 - Visual Error in the visual
+11:49 - I should make this logger do more Markdown stuff.
+That would be cool.
+11:49 - Some side menu that Eric wants
+11:51 - It will have issue highlights, Sam dislikes it 11:54 - Eric is convincing sam and I, Visual Studio Code will work 11:54 - We worked 3 hours